Updated: June 05, 2025

 Buying a property with a single skin wall and worried about getting a mortgage?
 You've got plenty of options!
 Find out exactly what to do next in our guide!

-You’ve fallen in love with a single skin wall property and want to know if you can get a mortgage on it.
+You’ve fallen in love with a single skin wall property and want to know if you can get a mortgage.
 Don’t panic.
-It’s definitely possible, as long as you follow the right steps.
+It’s possible, as long as you follow the proper steps.

-This guide will give you all the information you need to know about mortgages for single skin wall homes and how to get one.
+This guide will provide all the information you need to know about mortgages for single-skin-wall homes and how to get one.

-It will cover everything from the different types of single brick properties, to finding the best mortgage rates and the eligibility requirements.
+It will cover everything from the different types of single skin brick wall properties to finding the best mortgage rates and the eligibility requirements.

-It will also explain how you can get matched with a broker to get your application off to the best possible start.
+It will also explain how to match with a broker to ensure the best possible start to your application.

-Can you get a mortgage on a single skin property?
+Can you get a mortgage on a single skin brick wall property?

 Yes, you can!
-It may not be a straightforward process, but with the right advice, there’s no reason why it can’t be possible.
+It may not be straightforward, but with the right advice, there’s no reason it can’t be possible.

 Single skin wall properties and single brick constructions fall under the non-standard property niche.
 This means that fewer mortgage lenders will be prepared to offer you a mortgage.